RPMGet

 and use tox.
 After cloning the repository, you can run the repo

-command.
+checks with the tox command.
 It will build a virtual python

 environment for each installed version of python with all the python